Member Action Alert!

 Farm Labor Stats

-H-2A represents less than 10% of the hired agriculture labor force
+H-2A represents only about 15% of the hired agriculture labor force

 Farm Worker Legislation Overview

-For years, the fresh produce industry and our agriculture sector partners have made an overwhelming case for legislation to reform our broken immigration system and help build a legal and reliable workforce, especially now that the USDA expects the U.S. to import more food than it exports starting this year.
+For years, the fresh produce industry and our agriculture sector partners have made an overwhelming case for legislation to reform our broken immigration system and help build a legal and reliable workforce, especially now that the U.S. imports more food than it exports.

-Labor challenges exist elsewhere in the supply chain, too, with the need for additional truck drivers, railroad workers, and more to avert another crisis, like the 2022 union strikes.
+Labor challenges exist elsewhere in the supply chain, too, with the need for additional truck drivers, railroad workers, and more to avert another crisis, such as 2024 port worker union strikes.

 Legislation